Zegna: Foundation and early years

-Prior to the founding of the company, founder Ermenegildo Zegna's father Angelo – a former watchmaker – owned a wool mill and looms in the Alps of Piedmont, Italy.
-Ermenegildo, together with his brothers Edoardo and Mario, founded the company in 1910 in Trivero in the Biellese Alps when he was only 18, utilizing his father's looms and assets.
-In 1915 the company was renamed Fratelli Zegna di Angelo.
+The origins of the family business date back to the late 19th and early 20th centuries, when Michelangelo "Angelo" Zegna (1859–1923), a watchmaker from Trivero, Biella, decided to open a textile factory in the nearby town of Flecchia.
+In 1910, three of Angelo’s ten children, including the youngest Ermenegildo (born in 1892), along with a fourth partner, Costanzo Giardino Vitri, founded the wool mill Zegna & Giardino in Trivero in the Biellese Alps.
+With the early departure of Vitri and one of the brothers, Ermenegildo took the helm from the beginning, joined by his brother Mario until the early 1940s.

 Growth

 Zegna's vision was to create high-quality fabrics, so he began to source wool directly from several countries around the world, such as Mongolia, Australia, South Africa; he also bought modern machinery from England.

 During the Interwar period, Zegna's business started to flourish.
 In the late 1920s, the Lanificio (wool mill) employed more than 700 workers, growing to more than 1,000 in the late 1930s.
 In 1938 the company began to export fabrics in the US, through its subsidiary Zegna Woollens Corporation established in New York City.

 In 1942, Ermenegildo's sons Aldo (born in 1920) and Angelo (born in 1924) entered the company, which was renamed Ermenegildo Zegna and Sons.
 In the mid-1950s, the company employed 1,400 workers.